frankstepanski/js-fullstack-course/readme.md

 - Common question types: data structures, system design, behavioral
 - **STAR** method for communicating clearly in interviews

 Ready to build?
-Let’s get started — one line of code at a time. 💻✨
+Let's get started — one line of code at a time. 💻✨

 > This curriculum repository is for educational use and is protected under a custom proprietary license.